datalad-handbook/book/docs/intro/installation.rst

 Git-annex:
-    The most convenient way to deploy git-annex is via the `DataLad installer`_.
+    There are two convenient ways to install git-annex.
+The first is `downloading the installer from git-annex' homepage <https://git-annex.branchable.com/install/Windows/>`_.
+The other is to deploy git-annex is via the `DataLad installer`_.
-    Once
-    Python is available, it can be installed with the Python package manager :command:`pip`.
+    The latter option requires the installation of the datalad-installer, Once Python is available, it can be done with the Python package manager :command:`pip`.
 Open a command prompt and run:

     .. code-block:: bat